Zackattak01/WindowsBrainfuckCompiler/README.md

 ## Dead Code Removal:
 The compiler will remove code that is know to be dead.

 Loops at the begining of a program:
 ```[this wont be compiled!.,.+--+.<>>>><<][Neither will this!>><+-]```

-A loop following another loop
+A loop following another loop:
 ```+[this will be compiled][this won't]```